-Gavin Pauley is an advocate of environmental protection. he sees a necessity for humans to make major life-style changes in order to shape a sustainable future.
-Environmental education of our youth is imperative to see this shift in humanity and the way we interact with the world, and he have a range of experiences with environmental education working with an elementary school in Davis and their outdoor education spaces, working with the City of Davis and their coalition of 'green businesses', working with the Arboretum and Public Garden and their educational events, working with the Sustainability Education Department for UC Davis Dining Services, and working as the Education and Outreach Director at the UC Davis Campus Center for the Environment ... you know name it.
+Gavin Pauley is an advocate of environmental protection.
+He sees a necessity for humans to make major life-style changes in order to shape a sustainable future.
+Environmental education of our youth is imperative to see this shift in humanity and the way we interact with the world.
+Gavin has a range of experiences with environmental education working with an elementary school in Davis and their outdoor education spaces, working with the City of Davis and their coalition of ‘green businesses’, working with the Arboretum and Public Garden and their educational events, working with the Sustainability Education Department for UC Davis Dining Services, and working as the Education and Outreach Director at the UC Davis Campus Center for the Environment … you name it.

 Ramona Mays has been a stranding volunteer at AOO partner, The Marine Mammal Center, since 2009 and is HAZWOPER-trained with OWCN to help rescue marine wildlife in the event of an oil spill.
 With her husband John, she is co-founder of The Mays Family Foundation, which funds environmental organizations including All One Ocean; Ke Kai Ola, The Marine Mammal Center’s new Monk Seal Hospital in Kona, Hawaii; Sea Shepherd’s anti-whaling work in the Antarctic and Taiji Japan Dolphin slaughter.

 Stuart Moody is President of Green Sangha, a mindfulness-based environmental action group.
 He directs their Rethinking Plastics campaign.